 d.
 Data Usage.
 Unless you receive the express consent of your customer, you may not retain, track, monitor, store or otherwise use Data beyond the scope of the specific transaction.
 Further, unless you get the express written consent of PayPal and each Acquiring Bank and/or the Card Companies, as applicable, you agree that you will not use nor disclose the Card Data for any purpose other than to support payment for your goods and services.
 Card Data must be completely removed from your systems, and any other place where you store Card Data, within 24 hours after you receive an authorization decision unless you have received the express consent of your customer to retain the Card Data for the sole purpose of processing recurring payments.
 To the extent that Card Data resides on your systems and other storage locations, it should do so only for the express purpose of processing your transactions.
 All Data and other information provided to you by PayPal in relationship to the PayPal services and all Card Data will remain the property of PayPal, its Acquiring Bank or the Card Companies, as appropriate.

-If you are using PayPal Custom Card Fields and Virtual Terminal for payments received through a partner platform service provider, you may not be receiving Card Data, but may receive other confidential information about another PayPal customer in order to fulfill the transaction and you will continue to be bound by the terms of our User Agreement.
+If you are using ACP and VT for payments received through a partner platform service provider, you may not be receiving Card Data, but may receive other confidential information about another PayPal customer in order to fulfill the transaction and you will continue to be bound by the terms of our User Agreement.

 f.
 Audit.
 If PayPal believes that a security breach or compromise of Data has occurred, PayPal may require you to have a third-party auditor that is approved by PayPal conduct a security audit of your systems and facilities and issue a report to be provided to PayPal, the Acquiring Banks and the Card Companies.
 In the event that you fail to initiate an audit within 10 business days of PayPal's request, PayPal may conduct or obtain such an audit at your expense.
 In addition, the Card Companies may conduct an audit at any time for the purpose of determining compliance with the Card Company Rules.

 g.
-Compliance with Data Protection Schedule.
-You agree (as a “Merchant”) to comply with Schedule 1 below, which forms part of this CCF/VT Agreement.
-The terms of the Data Protection Schedule prevail over any conflicting terms in this CCF/VT Agreement relating to data protection and privacy.
+Compliance with Data Protection Addendum.
+You (as a “Merchant”) and we agree to comply with the data protection addendum found here, which forms part of this ACP/VT Agreement.
+The terms of the Data Protection Schedule prevail over any conflicting terms in this ACP/VT Agreement relating to data protection and privacy.